codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 and, and, and…

 I've heard the following expressions at a lot of events and I always cringed a bit.
 Often they are OK, and no harm done.
-But,to get better as presenters it may be a good idea to be more conscious about what we do and what effects it can have.
+But, to get better as presenters it may be a good idea to be more conscious about what we do and what effects it can have.